What is Affiliate Fraud?

-Affiliate marketing, or performance marketing, is the type of marketing where a publisher promotes a merchant’s products (or services), generates sales for those products, and in return receives a commission.
+Affiliate marketing, or performance marketing, is the type of marketing where a publisher promotes a merchant’s products (or services), generates sales for those products, and receives a commission.
 This allows companies to only pay marketers if they’re successful, one of the many benefits of affiliate marketing.

 Affiliate abuse and fraud can take the form of whatever the goal of a given performance marketing campaign The most common types of affiliate fraud include: